blackberry/OpenNebula-Carina/docs/INSTALL.md

    * Change the CARINA_PORT to be unique for each service and set the CARINA_IP to point to Carina VM.
    * Set the SERVICE_NAME parameter to reflect the service
    * Set LOAD_VM_INFO=false
+   * Set the ZONE parameter to reflect the which zone this oneenvd manages.
+Zonemust match the 'zone' parameter of a shared pool defined in global.rb.
    * cp /var/lib/one/opennebula-carina/etc/config.rb $HOME/config.rb
-    (edit the config.rb to set the appropriate service-specific endpoints and templates)
    *  Generate ssh keys for each service and copy into /var/www/repo/<service>/context (these will be copied into the service's VM and then later used when doing a passwordless ssh into the VM)

 ~~~